PedroMarques27/MedicineManagement/README.md

       * `Name `(string, required, primary key): The name of the medicine.
       * `Quantity `(int, required): The number of units existing for this medicine.
 It must be a positive value.
       * `CreationDate `(DateTime, required): The date when this medicine was registered in the database.
+  * **PrescriptionMedicineModel**

+    * A representation of the many-to-many relationship between MedicineModel and PrescriptionModel.
+When a Medicine is deleted, it is deleted from all the prescriptions.
+When a prescription is deleted, no medicine is deleted.
 * **Repositories**

   The project follows the Repository Pattern, encapsulating the data access logic into specific repositories for each entity (`User`, `Prescription`, and `Medicine`).